 Interview & Press:

-Before I embarked on my design journey in New York City, I was a liaison military officer in the Singapore Armed Forces, specializing in communications and navigation with cross functional teams to call for fire to execute successful operations, as well as instructing the following officer cadet batch in their exercises.
+Before I embarked on my design journey in New York City, I was a liaison military officer in the Singapore Armed Forces, specializing in communications and navigation with cross functional teams to call for artillery fire, as well as instructing the following officer cadet batch in their exercises.

 Designer By Day, Artist By Night